liveness-detection-bangkit-team/liveness-storage/README.md

 ## Installation
 1. Clone this repository.
-2. Create a virtual environment first with `pytho -m venv`
+2. Create a virtual environment first with `python -m venv`
 3. Install the required packages with `pip install -r requirements.txt`.
 4. Create a service account key file and download it as a JSON file.
 5. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the key file.